Social Work

 Prerequisites: Admission to the BSW upper division or permission of instructor.

 SOWK 3400.
 Junior Integrative Sem & Field.
-2-5-2 Units.
+3-5-3 Units.

 The junior integrative seminar provides students introductory learning opportunities for increasing self-awareness and reflection as a tool for practice while integrating content from social work courses.
 The seminar aims to promote and to increase the student's professional social work identity and emerging practice competencies at the BSW level while integrating theory with practice.
-The course is designed to offer a structured environment in which to integrate academic course work with the first field placement.
-The course complements the field placement by delivering and integrating the knowledge, skills, and values necessary for beginning generalist practice.
+The course is designed to offer a structured environment in which to integrate academic course work with the first practicum placement.
+The course complements the practicum placement by delivering and integrating the knowledge, skills, and values necessary for beginning generalist practice.
 The structure and assignments facilitate the synthesis of theory, research, policy, and practice plus encourage exploration of the profession's ethics as they relate to actual social work practice.
 This course requires a five week (50 hour) field internship in a community organization.(S)

 Prerequisites: Admission to upper division or permission of the instructor.